hyper-expanse/dotfiles/configuration/debian/personal-desktop.md

 In addition to providing the fundamental components required to offer a functional desktop environment, the `kde-plasma-desktop` package also include basic necessities such as a file manager, and a password manager.
 However, `kde-plasma-desktop` does **not** come with a large number of applications, such as video and music players.
 Instead we leave it up to the user to choose what basic applications they want on their system.

-To install the following packages run `sudo aptitude install [PACKAGE]`.
+To install the following packages run `sudo aptitude install [PACKAGE] --without-recommends`.

 Packages:
 * kde-plasma-desktop: The KDE Plasma desktop and minimal set of applications.